Skip to main content

 DONORS AND PARTNERS

-It is thanks to their support that the Foundation can continue its work in developing world-class permanent exhibitions and offering meaningful educational programs.
+It is thanks to their support that the Foundation can continue its work in developing world-class interactives exhibitions and offering meaningful educational programs.

 • Consultants techniques Technilogic inc.